reflexsc/web/docs/install.md

 # Test Drive

 For an easy test drive with little commitment, you can use [Docker](https://www.docker.com/products/overview), using a wrapper bash script `demoengine.sh`.
+This script runs in two steps--it wraps the server (engine) and the client--each are in containers.

 Start by pulling the script and running the Engine:

 {% highlight bash %}
 curl -sLO https://raw.github.com/reflexsc/reflex/master/.pkg/demoengine.sh
 chmod +x demoengine.sh
-./demoengine.sh start
 {% endhighlight %}

+Then run the engine:
+{% highlight bash %}
+./demoengine.sh engine
+{% endhighlight %}

 After the Engine is ready, it will print a REFLEX_APIKEY.
-At this point, set key and use the cli:
+At this point, you have a reflex engine with some mock data.
+Set key and use the `reflex` command from within a container:

 {% highlight bash %}
 export REFLEX_APIKEY=... # from above